Namibian Tales “Kalahari Encounters” CD release tour Europe this July 2018 !

 Our aim is to cherish these precious songs through this musical meeting, hopefully creating something special that will carry on this music for generations to come, inspiring also the youngster to value their cultural heritage.

-The coming two years we will be working together with the Museums Association of Namibia (MAN) on this research and collaboration.
+We have been working together with the Museums Association of Namibia (MAN) on this research and collaboration.
 We are grateful for the support of the Goethe Institute Windhoek, UNESCO’s IFCD Fund, KLM Airlines, Netherlands Embassy in Namibia & South Africa and the National Arts Council of Namibia and Fonds Podium Kunsten (FPK) in the Netherlands for making this project possible.

 N!ae Komtsa- vocals